-Summary: This bill eliminates the annual inflation factor-related assessed value increases on homes and manufactured homes owned by income-qualifying veterans 65 years and older.
+Summary: This bill eliminates, for a 10-year period, the annual inflation factor-related assessed value increase on homes and manufactured homes owned by income-qualifying veterans 65 years and older.
+This bill also requires the Board of Equalization (BOE) to annually review and report to the Legislature on the effectiveness of the tax benefits of this bill.